Frequently asked questions about

 The legislation also calls for short-term health insurance in Illinois to be sold with prominent warning labels, disclosing the fact that they are not minimum essential coverage, do not cover pre-existing conditions, and do not include coverage for all of the ACA’s essential health benefits.

-As of 2022, there were at least seven providers of short-term health insurance policies in Illinois:
+As of 2023, there were at least nine insurers offering short-term health insurance policies in Illinois:

 - Companion Life

 - Health Alliance Medical Plans

 Blue Cross Blue Shield of Illinois previously offered short-term plans, but discontinued them in 2016.

 A health insurance agent or broker can help you compare short-term health insurance plans in Illinois and decide which plan will provide the benefits that best fit your needs.

 None of the short-term plans in Illinois can have terms of more than six months, and they cannot be renewed.
 In addition, you will not be able to buy a policy from the same insurer after your first plan ends, unless you wait at least 60 days.
 So in Illinois, short-term health insurance should only be purchased if you know you’ll need it for no more than six months and you have another coverage arrangement lined up for when the short-term plan ends.

 Even though you’ll only have the plan for a short while, you’ll want to pay attention to the specific healthcare benefits the plan covers.
 For example, most short-term health insurance plans do not cover outpatient prescription drugs.
 Some do include prescriptions in their covered benefits, but you’ll want to make sure that you’re not mistaking a prescription discount plan for real prescription benefits.